jacksund/simmate/docs/getting_started/installation/explore_simmate_cli.md

-│ engine         A group of commands for starting up computational resources                 │ │                (Workers, Clusters, and Schedulers)                                         │ │ workflows      A group of commands for running workflows or viewing their settings         │ │ utilities      A group of commands for various simple tasks (such as file handling)        │ ╰────────────────────────────────────────────────────────────────────────────────────────────╯
+│ engine         A group of commands for starting up computational resources                 │ │                (Workers, Clusters, and Schedulers)                                         │ │ workflows      A group of commands for running workflows or viewing their settings         │ │ utils          A group of commands for various simple tasks (such as file handling)        │ ╰────────────────────────────────────────────────────────────────────────────────────────────╯
 ```